scrimba/community/FAQ.md

 Yes!
 On your profile, click *Playlists* and then *New*.
 Once created, you can add screencasts to it.

 ## Can I add a new topic page?
 Topic pages are added manually by the team.
 But we're very open for suggestions!
-If you have a suggestion for a new topic, send us an email (hello at scrimba dot com) or let us know in the [chat](https://gitter.im/scrimba_community/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link).
+If you have a suggestion for a new topic, send us an email (hello@scrimba.com) or let us know in the [chat](https://gitter.im/scrimba_community/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link).

 ## Can I create paid courses on Scrimba?
 Not yet, but you will in the future.

 ## Can I export my Scrimba screencast to a normal video?
 We don't have a functionality for doing this yet.
-However, shoot us an email (hello at scrimba dot com) and we'll happily do it manually for you.
+However, shoot us an email (hello@scrimba.com) and we'll happily do it manually for you.

 ## Why are you building Scrimba?
 Our goal is to make online learning *better* than in-person learning.
 Here's why this is important: